North American International Auto Show (NAIAS)

 Install a minimum of two new electric vehicle charging stations.

 In future years, the county anticipates to further green its fleet by either maintaining or accelerating the commitments outlined for 2017.

-Sonoma County in California is continuing its commitment to reducing greenhouse gas emissions through integrating plug-in electric vehicles into the County’s Fleet, expanding the electric vehicle charging infrastructure necessary to support these vehicles and encouraging public adoption of the technology.
+Sonoma County in California is continuing its commitment to reducing greenhouse gas emissions by integrating plug-in electric vehicles into the County’s Fleet, expanding the electric vehicle charging infrastructure necessary to support these vehicles, and encouraging public adoption of the technology.
 Since 2002 the County has achieved reductions in fuel usage of 191,417 gallons and 1,701.1 metric tons of CO2 produced.
 Sonoma County commits to: